-Table-5.1
+Table 5.1

-Total No. of Credit Hrs.
-(Minimum) 124 Total No. of Credit Hrs.
-(Maximum) 140 Semester Duration Minimum of 16 weeks of teaching excluding examinations Minimum of 8 semesters Course Duration Maximum time limit of 6 years, further extendable for one year with the approval of Statutory Bodies Summer Session For deficiency / failure, repetition of courses up to 9 Summer Session credit hours (08 Weeks duration) Course Load per Fall/Spring Semester 15-18 Credit Hours for Regular Full-Time Students (In special cases 15 - 19 Credit Hours) Minimum of 160 and Maximum 180- Credit hours for 5-year degree program
+Description Degree P rograms Description 04 Year 05 Year Total No. of Credit Hours (Minimum) 130 160 Total No. of Credit Hours (Maximum) 140 180 Semester Duration Minimum of 16 weeks of teaching excluding examinations Course Duration Minimum of 8 semesters Maximum time limit of 6 years, further extendable for one year with the approval of Statutory Bodies Minimum of 10 semesters Maximum time limit of 7 years, further extendable for one year with the approval of Statutory Bodies Summer Session For deficiency / failure, repetition of courses up to 9 credit hours (08 Weeks duration) Course Load per Fall / Spring Semester for Regular Full -Time Students 15-18 Credit Hours (In special cases 15 -19 Credit Hours)